Learning-and-Intelligent-Systems/stacking/README.md

 solving for the tallest stable tower (in expectation).
 Finally, the tower is constructed using a panda robot in simulation.
 The robot functionality comes from [rachelholladay/pb_robot](https://github.com/rachelholladay/pb_robot) repository.

-The particle filter and tower solver run in Python3 and the robot runs in Python2.

 ## Installation

-This should be run with Python3.7, NOT Python2
+Everything should be run with Python3.7.

 1. Install [pb_robot](https://github.com/mike-n-7/pb_robot) using the instructions below, not the ones in the repo's README
     1. Install pb_robot dependencies